jvlsg/jvlsg.github.io/_posts/2021-02-27-ghactions.md

 You can add variables of any name to the `matrix` and, perhaps unhelpfully to the reader, I called the "list of dicts" `job`.
 In each dict, `os` holds the name of the Runner the Job will run on, `target` holds the variable that the rust compiler uses to know what's compiling for, and `cross` can be ignored because I didn't put enough research to [figure out how to use it](https://github.com/rust-embedded/cross).

-One important thing, and also the reason a single "list of dicts" was used, whenver you place additional lists inside Matrix, you create a number of jobs based on the combination (or, the [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product) if you're feeling fancy) between them.
+One important thing, and also the reason a single "list of dicts" was used, whenever you place additional lists inside Matrix, you create a number of jobs based on the combination (or, the [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product) if you're feeling fancy) between them.
 And in our case, there wouldn't be any sense in using MacOS to compile for Linux, etc.

 ### Getting Rusty